CO2 Laser Marking

 - 30 W high power

-- This reduces the marking processing time and enables clear and stable marking even when products move at high speed.
+- Reduces marking and processing time.
+Enables clear and stable marking even when products are moving at a high speed.

 - 300 mm (11.81") wide area